- Home »

-Improve Educational Achievement for Low-Income Students
+Improve Educational Achievement for Students Living in Low-Income Households

 Successful strategies that create and support economic self-sufficiency include improving educational attainment and increasing the assets of low-income families.

 That is why the Community Foundation is proud to be the largest provider of college scholarships in Western New York.
 Our donors provided over $2.1 million in 2013 making it possible for more than 1,000 students to continue their education.

 The Community Foundation continues to help many more students attain post-secondary education as a partner, supporter, and advocate of Say Yes Buffalo.

 Launched in December of 2011, Say Yes Buffalo is an education-based initiative that provides a powerful engine for long-term economic development and radically improves the life course of an entire generation of public school students in the City of Buffalo.

 Catalyzed by a universal scholarship program, Say Yes Buffalo will increase educational attainment by students in the Buffalo Public Schools, providing up to 100% of their tuition at any participating public or private post-secondary institution.